Azer0s/BankingApp/README.md

 # Banking App
-My submission for the Radency Code Challenge.
+My submission for the Radancy Code Challenge.

 ## Running